Skip to main content

 Can my application include more than one purchase or project?

-Can grant or matching funds be used to purchase land or livestock?
+Can grant funds be used to purchase land or livestock?

 No, grant and matching funds may not be used to purchase land or livestock.
 Eligible uses of funds are in the Request for Applications (RFA) for each funding opportunity.